merberenson/NICU-Shift-Scheduler/README.md

 ### 6. PR
 When you are done making changes, tested on local through thorough testings, commit your changes, push it to remote repository, then create PR, so that we can review it together.

-Let me konw if you hae questions in this process.
+Let me know if you have questions in this process.